 Deendayal Disabled Rehabilitation Scheme

 A promotional scheme of Voluntary actions for Disabled people is called Deendayal Disabled Rehabilitation.
 To give more opportunities to the disabled, the act was revised in 2003.
-It is a very effective scheme which gives equal opportunities and equity to the disabled for their comfortable survival.
+It is a very effective scheme that gives equal opportunities and equity to the disabled for their comfortable survival.

 Under this scheme, voluntary organizations are provided with funds from the government to ensure necessary services to the disabled.
 The services given by the organizations help them to develop their living skills, education, and employment skills.
-With the vision of involvement of disabled in the mainstream society and catalyzing their abilities, such schemes work for the disabled.
+With the vision of the involvement of disabled in the mainstream society and catalyzing their abilities, such schemes work for the disabled.